MicrosoftDocs/win32/desktop-src/WinAuto/uiauto-implementingtextandtextrange.md

 ---
 title: Text and TextRange Control Patterns
-description: Describes guidelines and conventions for implementing ITextProvider, ITextProvider2, and ITextRangeProvider, including information about properties and methods. ms.assetid: '4d541c31-11f7-4d7e-a0e0-9ed1da873d07'
+description: Describes guidelines and conventions for implementing ITextProvider, ITextProvider2, and ITextRangeProvider, including information about properties and methods. ms.assetid: 4d541c31-11f7-4d7e-a0e0-9ed1da873d07
-keywords: ["UI Automation,implementing Text control pattern", "UI Automation,implementing TextRange control pattern", "UI Automation,Text control pattern", "UI Automation,TextRange control pattern", "UI Automation,ITextProvider", "UI Automation,ITextRangeProvider", "ITextProvider", "ITextRangeProvider", "implementing UI Automation Text control pattern", "implementing UI Automation TextRange control pattern", "Text control pattern", "TextRange control pattern", "control patterns,ITextProvider", "control patterns,ITextRangeProvider", "control patterns,implementing UI Automation Text", "control patterns,implementing UI Automation TextRange", "control patterns,Text", "control patterns,TextRange", "interfaces,ITextProvider", "interfaces,ITextRangeProvider"]
+keywords:
+- UI Automation,implementing Text control pattern
+- UI Automation,implementing TextRange control pattern
+- UI Automation,Text control pattern
+- UI Automation,TextRange control pattern
+- UI Automation,ITextProvider
+- UI Automation,ITextRangeProvider
+- ITextProvider
+- ITextRangeProvider
+- implementing UI Automation Text control pattern
+- implementing UI Automation TextRange control pattern
+- Text control pattern
+- TextRange control pattern
+- control patterns,ITextProvider
+- control patterns,ITextRangeProvider
+- control patterns,implementing UI Automation Text
+- control patterns,implementing UI Automation TextRange
+- control patterns,Text
+- control patterns,TextRange
+- interfaces,ITextProvider
+- interfaces,ITextRangeProvider
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Text and TextRange Control Patterns

-Describes guidelines and conventions for implementing [**ITextProvider**](uiauto-itextprovider.md), [**ITextProvider2**](https://msdn.microsoft.com/library/windows/desktop/hh448818), and [**ITextRangeProvider**](uiauto-itextrangeprovider.md), including information about properties and methods.
+Describes guidelines and conventions for implementing [**ITextProvider**](/windows/win32/UIAutomationCore/nn-uiautomationcore-itextprovider?branch=master), [**ITextProvider2**](https://msdn.microsoft.com/library/windows/desktop/hh448818), and [**ITextRangeProvider**](/windows/win32/UIAutomationCore/nn-uiautomationcore-itextrangeprovider?branch=master), including information about properties and methods.
 The **Text** control pattern enables applications and controls to expose a simple text object model, enabling clients to retrieve textual content, text attributes, and embedded objects from text-based controls.

-To support the **Text** control pattern, controls implement the [**ITextProvider**](uiauto-itextprovider.md) and [**ITextProvider2**](https://msdn.microsoft.com/library/windows/desktop/hh448818) interfaces.
+To support the **Text** control pattern, controls implement the [**ITextProvider**](/windows/win32/UIAutomationCore/nn-uiautomationcore-itextprovider?branch=master) and [**ITextProvider2**](https://msdn.microsoft.com/library/windows/desktop/hh448818) interfaces.
 Control types that should support the **Text** control pattern include the [Edit](uiauto-supporteditcontroltype.md) and [Document](uiauto-supportdocumentcontroltype.md) control types, and any other control type that enables the user to enter text or select read-only text.

 The **Text** control pattern can be used with other Microsoft UI Automation control patterns to support several types of embedded objects in the text, including tables, hyperlinks, and command buttons.

-The [**ITextProvider**](uiauto-itextprovider.md) and [**ITextProvider2**](https://msdn.microsoft.com/library/windows/desktop/hh448818) interfaces include a number of methods for acquiring text ranges.
+The [**ITextProvider**](/windows/win32/UIAutomationCore/nn-uiautomationcore-itextprovider?branch=master) and [**ITextProvider2**](https://msdn.microsoft.com/library/windows/desktop/hh448818) interfaces include a number of methods for acquiring text ranges.
 A *text range* is an object that represents a contiguous span of text—or multiple, disjoint spans of text—in a text container.
 One **ITextProvider** method acquires a text range that represents the entire document, while others acquire text ranges that represent some portion of the document, such as the selected text, the visible text, or an object embedded in the text.

-A text range object is represented by the **TextRange** control pattern, which is implemented through the [**ITextRangeProvider**](uiauto-itextrangeprovider.md) interface.
+A text range object is represented by the **TextRange** control pattern, which is implemented through the [**ITextRangeProvider**](/windows/win32/UIAutomationCore/nn-uiautomationcore-itextrangeprovider?branch=master) interface.
 The **TextRange** control pattern provides methods and properties used to expose information about the text in the range, move the endpoints of the range, select or deselect text, scroll the range into view, and so on.

 For more information about the **Text** and **TextRange** control patterns, see [UI Automation Support for Textual Content](uiauto-ui-automation-textpattern-overview.md).

-Starting with Windows 8.1 providers can implement the [**ITextRangeProvider2**](uiauto-itextrangeprovider2.md) interface.
+Starting with Windows 8.1 providers can implement the [**ITextRangeProvider2**](/windows/win32/UIAutomationCore/nn-uiautomationcore-itextrangeprovider2?branch=master) interface.
 This enables invoking context menus that are associated with a text range.
 This supports scenarios such as text autocorrection or Input Method Editor (IME) candidate selection.

 This topic contains the following sections.